What Is Copaxone?

 What Complications Can Occur from Multiple Sclerosis?

-Multiple sclerosis can result in the following complications:
+Multiple sclerosis may result in the following symptoms:

 - Muscle spasms